 - Visit one of the TxDMV Regional Service Centers.

-Renewals and/or supplemental applications can also be mailed to Texas Department of Motor Vehicles, Motor Carrier Division – IRP Renewal, P.O.
+Renewals and/or supplemental applications can be processed online, through a Regional Service Center or mailed to Texas Department of Motor Vehicles, Motor Carrier Division – IRP Renewal, P.O.
 Box 26440, Austin, TX 78755-0440.

 Information for Existing Customers: TxIRP Renewal Instruction Booklet